takenet/deckard/docs/components.md

 ## Trace and Metrics

-Deckard provides a trace and metrics system that can be used in any observability system.
+Deckard provides instrumentation for trace and metrics that can be used in any observability system.
 Both systems are implemented with [OpenTelemetry](https://opentelemetry.io/).

-Metrics will be exposed in the `/metrics` endpoint and traces must be exported to a OpenTelemetry Collector using their environment variables configurations.
+Metrics will be exposed in the `/metrics` endpoint and traces must be exported to a OpenTelemetry Collector using the OTLP exporter, configured with their [environment variables](https://opentelemetry.io/docs/specs/otel/protocol/exporter/).
+Deckard currently only exports traces using the gRPC exporter.

 A Grafana dashboard template is also provided in the [grafana.json](dashboards/grafana.json) file.